Encouraging Thought from Brant Hansen

 THE BRANT HANSEN SHOW

 This blog post was inspired by Brant Hansen’s Encouraging Thought aired on STAR 93.3.
-You can listen to the audio segments below.
 Thank you for listening to STAR 93.3